 - Assign a project: What better way to get a sense for an intern’s experience and style than to assign them a relevant project?
 After you conduct a phone-screening, have them write a blog post, draft social media content, write up critiques, or pull sample data, depending on the position.
 Schedule a quick call to discuss the project before you decide whether or not you want to hire them.

 Hiring a nonprofit intern = Increasing productivity + building internal savviness + supporting talented students Click To Tweet

 And now, the list!

-Job posting specifically for social impact organizations and nonprofits.
-Cost: $25 for each internship and each lasts for 30 days.
+Job posting specifically for social impact organizations and nonprofits, and a great place to look for talented interns with a passion for your field.
+Cost: $25 for each internship, and each lasts for 30 days.

 Handshake partners with over 170 universities, uniting them into one network.
 This platform allows you to reach students across the country with just one post; no need to go to individual college career sites.
 Cost: Free.